Create a Website Account - Manage notification subscriptions, save form progress and more.

 Vehicle stickers are required for every motorcycle, passenger car, SUV, light truck, commercial vehicle, bus, or other motorized vehicle that you keep or store in the Village overnight on a regular or even semi-regular basis.
 It is required to purchase a vehicle sticker from the Village even if the vehicle is registered someplace other than the Village.
 Also, please be aware that a vehicle sticker is required for each vehicle, even if not parked on the street.

 A basic passenger car costs $20 if it is purchased on time, but costs $40 if it is purchased after the applicable deadline (June 30 if you reside in the Village, or 30 days after you move into the Village or purchase a new vehicle).
-Senior Residents are entitled to a $20 discount on one sticker (which makes a basic passenger car free if purchased on time) each year.
+Senior Residents (Age 62 & Up) are entitled to a $20 discount on each sticker purchased (must be for a vehicle registered with the State in their name - proof of registration required).

 For larger vehicles: